What is conveyancing?

 When can I collect the keys?

-After settlement we will notify the Agent by telephone and facsimile.
+After settlement we will notify the Agent by telephone and email.
 Once the Agent receives this notice they will then hand the keys over to the purchaser.

 Who notifies the authorities that I have purchased a property?

 We will notify the local council and strata manager (if applicable) of the change in ownership.
 However, the local council will often wait to update their records until they are notified by the Land and Property Information.
-You will need to notify the electricity company, telephone line provider etc.
+You will need to notify the electricity company, telephone company, internet provider etc.